- Latin America

 This is a perfect holiday for accompanying non-riders, who have alternative activities whilst the riders are out on the longer rides.

 The pace is not fast and is dictated by the terrain, but there are opportunities to tölt and canter.
-The Icelandic horses are small, up to 13.2hh, but are strong and fun to ride.
+The Icelandic horses are small, but are strong and fun to ride.

 For this ride you should be happy at walk, trot and canter.